ka-moamoa/facebit-firmware/README.md

     [Overview - Build tools | Mbed OS 6 Documentation](https://os.mbed.com/docs/mbed-os/v6.3/build-tools/index.html)

 4. GNU Arm Embedded Toolchain (this is a dependency of mbed cli, but putting the download page here for convenience).
 Make sure to either put this on your path, or point mbed to the directory.
+You'll need this path later on as well.

     [GNU Toolchain | GNU Arm Embedded Toolchain Downloads - Arm Developer](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)

+5. [JLink Software and Documentation Pack](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack).
+Keep track of where this is installed, you'll need the path later on.

-5. Required Hardware:
+6. Required Hardware:
     - Smart PPE board
     - JLINK debugger (e.g. [J-Link EDU Mini](https://www.adafruit.com/product/3571?gclid=EAIaIQobChMIqeXO9fvS7QIVEI3ICh3I5g0TEAQYAiABEgJDwvD_BwE), which we have a lot of in the lab).
 Note that you can also use a Nordic (or I think even ST) development kit in a pinch, but the dedicated J-Link will be faster.
     - Micro USB Cable